Frequently Asked Questions

 Q: What are the eligibility requirements for the CSM BOND program?

 A: First time freshman at Fresno State.
-Major in one of the following majors: biology, biochemistry, chemistry, computer science, earth and environmental sciences, geology, mathematics, natural sciences, physics.
+Major in one of the following majors: biology, biochemistry, chemistry, computer science, earth and environmental sciences, geology, mathematics, natural sciences, physics, psychology.

 Q: How much does the program cost?